imkaywu/imkaywu.github.io/_posts/2017-05-12-3d-vision-lib.md

   - Computer Graphics
 ---

 As I'm approaching to the end of my Master, I'll organize all the codes that I've written and write a 3D computer vision libray for future use.
 I'll try to write a post for some of the main methods, in the hope that it can help others and as a reminder to myself.
+Please go to [here](https://github.com/imkaywu/open3DCV) for source code.

 ## Math
 [matrix]({{ site.url }}{{ site.baseurl }}/blog/2017/06/numeric-cpp/)